rodigb/e-commerce_website/README.md

 ```mkdir ~/xampinstall```<br>
 ```cd ~/xampinstall```

-* Download the installation package from the official website [Here](https://www.apachefriends.org/index.html)
+* Download the installation package from the official website [Here](https://www.apachefriends.org/index.html).

-* Once downloaded, move the installation package into the xamppinstall directory
+* Once downloaded, move the installation package into the xamppinstall directory.
-* Head back to the terminal and make the file executable by using the **chmod** command
+* Head back to the terminal and make the file executable by using the **chmod** command.

 ```chmod 755 [package name that you installed]```